aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mdm/mdm.rst

 ..
 TODO: describe completely the implemented models, such as the constellation mapping (ex: PSK has always GRAY mapping) or what is done if sig2 is disabled.
+  Describe the different demodulator of OOK when AWGN, optical, BSC, BEC

 .. _mdm-mdm-bps: